6 key benefits of machine learning for business

 Simply put, artificial intelligence (AI) deals with tasks requiring human intelligence.
 Machine learning (ML) is a subset of AI that learns from data and makes predictions, thus solving tasks.

 Check the picture below: deep learning is a part of machine learning, which itself is a branch within the broader realm of artificial intelligence.
-AI and data science also intersect substantially, although each encompasses aspects beyond the other.
-With these layered relationships, it’s understandable why AI, machine learning, data science, and occasionally deep learning are used interchangeably.
+Artificial intelligence and data science also intersect substantially, although each encompasses aspects beyond the other.
+With these layered relationships, it’s understandable why artificial intelligence, machine learning, data science, and occasionally deep learning are used interchangeably.
 This arises because the most significant advancements and innovations often occur where these fields converge – at the intersection of AI, machine learning, and data science.
 Hence, their terminologies often overlap in discourse, and it’s typically accurate to a sufficient degree to use those terms interchangeably.

 Differences and intersections of AI and machine learning